 Requires the ability to record and deliver information, to explain procedures, to follow oral and written instructions.

-Requires the ability to deal with people beyond giving and receiving instructions.
+Requires the ability to communicate effectively with students and staff.

 General knowledge of activities performed by teacher.